ybezsonov/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

    deployment-service                     v1alpha1     DeploymentService   ACTIVE   16m
    ```

-4. **Install a resource group claim**: Create a claim for the resource group you
+4. **Install a resource group instance**: Create an instance for the resource group you
    just deployed.
-Claims are used to define the desired state of the resources
+Instances are used to define the desired state of the resources
    in the ResourceGroup.

-   Here's an example of a Claim for the `EKSCluster` ResourceGroup:
+   Here's an example of an Instance for the `EKSCluster` ResourceGroup:

    ```yaml
    apiVersion: kro.run/v1alpha1